An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: Branch-and-Price-and-Cut Algorithm

 Formulation \eqref{eq:station_placement_bi-level5} contains one path flow variable $h_{\pi}$ per feasible EV path $\pi\in\Pi (\mathbf{y})$.
 In realistic networks, $|\Pi (\mathbf{y})|$ is a large set.
 Following the approach used by \citep{ReyLevin2024}, we apply the CG method to efficiently solve the linear programming (LP) relaxation.
 We consider a restricted set of feasible paths \( \bar{\Pi} \subseteq \Pi (\mathbf{y}) \), and denote the corresponding restricted path sets as \( \bar{\Pi}_{rs} \subseteq \Pi_{rs} (\mathbf{y}) \) for all OD pairs \( (r,s) \in \mathcal{Z}^2 \).
 Problem \eqref{eq:station_placement_bi-level5} can be written as follows:

 Since the objective function aims to maximize path flows \( h_{\pi} \) and charging flows \( v_l \), we reformulate the corresponding constraints as inequalities to expose the sign of their associated dual variables.
-Specifically, the demand satisfaction constraint \eqref{eq:rmp_demandsatisfy} becomes \( \sum_{\pi \in \bar{\Pi}_{rs}} h_{\pi} \leq d_{rs}(\mathbf{y}) \), the link flow definition \eqref{eq:rmp_linkflow} becomes \( \sum_{\pi \in \bar{\Pi}} \delta_{ij}^{\pi} h_{\pi} \leq x_{ij} \), and the charging flow definition \eqref{eq:rmp_chargingflow} becomes \( \sum_{\pi \in \bar{\Pi}} \delta_l^{\pi} h_{\pi} \geq v_l \).
+Specifically, the demand satisfaction constraint \eqref{eq:rmp_demandsatisfy} becomes \( \sum_{\pi \in \bar{\Pi}_{rs}} h_{\pi} \leq d_{rs}(\mathbf{y}) \), the link flow definition \eqref{eq:rmp_linkflow} becomes \( \sum_{\pi \in \bar{\Pi}} \delta_{ij}^{\pi} h_{\pi} \leq x_{ij} \), and the charging flow definition \eqref{eq:rmp_chargingflow} becomes \( \sum_{\pi \in \bar{\Pi}} \phi_l^{\pi} h_{\pi} \geq v_l \).
 We derive dual variables associated with the constraints to determine the reduced cost of adding new paths to the LP.
 Denote by \( \sigma_{rs} \geq 0 \) the dual variables for the demand satisfaction constraints~\eqref{eq:rmp_demandsatisfy}, and by \( \zeta_{ij} \geq 0 \) the dual variables associated with link flow constraints~\eqref{eq:rmp_linkflow}.
-Given an OD pair \( (r,s) \in \mathcal{Z}^2 \) and a path \( \pi \in \Pi_{rs}^{\mathrm{f}} \), the reduced cost \( c_{\pi} \) for the path flow variable \( h_{\pi} \) is computed as follows:
+Given an OD pair \( (r,s) \in \mathcal{Z}^2 \) and a path \( \pi \in \Pi_{rs}^{\mathrm{f}} \), the reduced cost \( \bar{c}_{\pi} \) for the path flow variable \( h_{\pi} \) is computed as follows:

-where \( \gamma_l \leq 0 \) represents the dual variables for the charging station flow constraints~\eqref{eq:rmp_chargingflow}.
-Thus, to identify new paths that have negative reduced cost, one solves, for each OD pair \( (r,s) \), a battery constrained shortest path problem with link costs given by dual variables \( \zeta_{ij} \) and charging costs \( \gamma_l \).
+where \( \gamma_l \leq 0 \) represents the dual variables for the charging station flow constraints~\eqref{eq:rmp_chargingflow}, and \( c^{\pi} = \sum_{l \in \mathcal{C}} (c + \tau) \cdot \gamma_l^{\pi} \) is the path-dependent charging cost.
+Thus, to identify new paths that have negative reduced cost, one solves, for each OD pair \( (r,s) \), a battery constrained shortest path problem with link costs given by dual variables \( \zeta_{ij} \), station flow costs \( \gamma_l \), and charging costs \( (c + \tau) \cdot \gamma_l^{\pi} \).
 Since we have the expanded network we can solve the constrained shortest path problem (CSPP) efficiently.
 If paths with negative reduced costs are found, these are introduced into the restricted path set \( \bar{\Pi} \) to refine the problem iteratively.
 This process continues until no paths with negative reduced cost are found.
 Algorithm \ref{alg:column_generation} shows the CG steps to iteratively solve problem \eqref{eq:rmp_ev_cg} using a limited set of paths and updates it by identifying and adding new paths with negative reduced cost. \\